 8 I speak not by commandment, but I am testing the sincerity of your love by the diligence of others.

-In verses 8-15, Paul shows how Christ’s self-imposed poverty by the incarnation motivates the church to give sacrificially.
+In verses 8-15, Paul showed how Christ’s self-imposed poverty by the incarnation motivates the church to give sacrificially.

 8 I speak not by [according to the standard of] commandment,

-Paul does not command the Corinthian church to give because that would violate the principle of grace.
-They would not give freely.
-It would be a matter of compulsion.
-The apostle does not operate according to the standard of “commandment” but according to the standard of grace.
+Paul did not command the Corinthian church to give because that would have violated the principle of grace.
+They would not have given freely.
+It would have been a matter of compulsion.
+The apostle did not operate according to the standard of “commandment” but according to the standard of grace.

 Nowhere in chapters 8 and 9 is there a command to tithe.
 Tithing is absent from any challenge to the church.

 but [strong contrast] I am testing the sincerity [genuineness] of your love

 Paul tested the genuineness of the Corinthian church’s love for Christ.
 The Greek word for “testing” means to test for the purpose of approving.
 Paul tested the Corinthians to approve of their way of giving to the Lord.
 The true test of love is not emotional but is action toward God and others (1 Jn 4:20-21).
 That is how Paul gauged one’s love for others.
 We can see legitimate love for Christ in how we give to others.

 “Sincerity” means genuineness.
 Paul wanted to know the reality of Corinthian giving; he tried to determine whether they were giving from proper motives.